How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 - Smart, TNT, and Sun: (0918) 898-4363

-If this doesn’t work or you lost your phone, call the Pag-IBIG hotline at 724-4244 to inquire on your Pag-IBIG number.
+If this doesn’t work or you lost your phone, call the Pag-IBIG hotline at 724-4244 to inquire about your Pag-IBIG number.
 Provide your full name, birthdate, and RTN to the customer service agent.

 Save yourself the hassle by getting your birth certificate ready before starting your Pag-IBIG online registration, so you can refer to it when providing your information.